-The Gueron Scholars Program offers paid internships for undergraduates and master’s-level students and doctoral fellowships (with stipends) for students engaged in dissertation research.
-The program is designed to introduce students from groups that are traditionally underrepresented in the education and social policy research communities to MDRC.
+The Gueron Scholars Program (GSP) offers paid internships for undergraduates and master’s-level students and doctoral fellowships for students engaged in dissertation research.
+The program seeks to engage and encourage individuals from groups that are underrepresented in the education and social policy research communities.

 All interns and fellows participate in the intellectual life of MDRC by attending seminars and project meetings, and have the opportunity to attend trainings to develop specific skills and knowledge areas.
-At the end of the eight-week program, interns and fellows also have an opportunity to give a presentation on their summer experience at MDRC.
+At the end of the eight-week program, interns and fellows give a presentation on their summer experience at MDRC.

 “The skills that I acquired during my doctoral fellowship have helped me become an expert in research design and multi-site formative, impact, and cost-effectiveness evaluations in housing and asset development programs.”

 To advance our mission, we recruit and retain staff who encompass a diversity of backgrounds and perspectives, strive for equity in our policies and practices, and create a culture of inclusion, in which all of our staff feel welcome and valued.
 Advancing these values at MDRC improves the quality and relevance of our research, as well as the daily experiences of our staff.